LB-642

 Penalties

-The Act does not specify statutory damages, civil penalty amounts, or monetary remedies.
-The Act explicitly does not provide the basis for any private right of action.
-The Act preserves all existing rights, claims, remedies, presumptions, and defenses available at law or in equity.
-Rebuttable presumptions and affirmative defenses under the Act apply only to AG enforcement actions.
+The Act does not specify statutory damages, civil penalties, or specific remedy types.
+The Act expressly does not provide the basis for any private right of action.
+It preserves all existing rights, claims, remedies, presumptions, and defenses available at law or in equity, but does not itself define monetary remedies.
+Enforcement remedies are left to the Attorney General's general enforcement authority.

 Who Is Covered